BaseMax/LeafletExample/README.md

 # Leaflet Example

-A web page to select the origin and destination location for requesting a taxi.
+A web page to select the origin and destination location in the Map using Leaflet library.

 [![Leaflet Example](screen.jpg)](https://basemax.github.io/LeafletExample/)